-Seattle University's annual commemoration of the birthday of Cesar Chavez. includes a celebration of his life, and a keynote address by a prominent social justice advocate.
-For information about this program, contact the Office of Multicultural Affairs at 206.296.6070.
+Seattle University's annual celebration of the Legacy of Cesar Chavez and Dolores Huerta in their efforts for social justice. includes a celebration of his life, and a keynote address by a prominent social justice advocate.

 The vision of the Connections Leadership Program is to create a signature program for development of committed, connected leaders of color who possess an awareness of self, group, and community, and who are empowered to effect sustainable change.
 CLP begins with a three-day immersion prior to Welcome Week each fall and continues with every-other-week cohort gatherings during Fall and Winter Quarters.

 These campus-wide educational programs honor and explore the experiences of historically underrepresented groups (i.e., African American, Asian and Pacific Islander, Hispanic/Latino, Native American, women, and GLBTQ communities).

 These enhanced sensitivity workshops on LGBTQ issues are offered on a quarterly basis and are open to faculty, staff, and students, as well as the general community.
 Designed to highlight challenges facing the LGBTQ community, the primary focus of the program is to debunk myths and stereotypes that continue to impact people who identify as lesbian, gay, bisexual, transgender, or queer.